ni/instrumentstudio-plugins/csharp/docs/Creating A CSharp Plugin.md

 ## Install the plugin assembly into InstrumentStudio

 Copy the myplugin.dll from the built assembly directory (bin\Debug\net6.0-windows) to the Addons folder of InstrumentStudio (C:\Program Files\National Instruments\InstrumentStudio\Addons).
-It can be anywhere under this directory including a sub-folder if you want to isolate your plugin files from other files there.
+It can be anywhere under this directory including a sub-folder.

 ## Test the Plugin